ManLikeTeetos/alx-system_engineering-devops/0x01-shell_permissions/README.md

-10-mirror_permissions : Mirror the permission of another file 11-directories_permissions : Give directory and sub-directories permission 12-directory_permissions :Create a directory called mydir with permission 751
+10-mirror_permissions : Mirror the permission of another file 11-directories_permissions : Give directory and sub-directories permission 12-directory_permissions :Create a directory called mydir with permission 751 13-change_group :Change the group owner of a file